TalhaManzoorAwan/auth-boilerplate/README.md

         ));

-5. Same process is followed for other social networks
+5. Follow a similar process for other social networks

-We are getting email from both facebook and google till now ,not from twitter and likedin , if any website is not returning email,in that case we can get it from user on a boarding-page.
+**Note:** Email may or may not be recieved from a social network depending on its availability or the user's privacy settings.

 #### Install and run Mongodb , Node, and NPM (Use your own mongo db link in server.JS)